Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

 Publishing an Iris App SDK will allow you to offer the app to customers to download and use.

+> 📘 Nice to know
+>
-> 📌 Before publishing an Iris App SDK, Trackunit must first approve the app.
+> Before publishing an Iris App SDK, Trackunit must first approve the app.

 First, you will need to create an Iris App SDK and Extension.